I Never Said It Was Poison

 - An example entirely between criminals: Brother Mouzone clues in to the fact that Stringer was responsible for Omar coming after him because Stringer seems to know that there was more than one assailant.

-- In an episode of Buffy the Vampire Slayer Willow realises that Malcolm, a person she is talking to on the internet, is not who they say they are after they reminded her that Buffy burned her old school down: information that Willow hadn't actually told Malcolm before.
+- In a first-season episode of Buffy the Vampire Slayer Willow realizes that Malcolm, a person she is talking to on the internet, is not who he claims to be after he mentions that Buffy burned her old school down, information that Willow hadn't actually told Malcolm before.

 - Used frequently in Murder, She Wrote.
 In one episode, the suspect is asked to the police station and, while waiting outside the detective's office, is passed by the office security guard (not in uniform).
 He's then called in, where Jessica tells him her theory.
 His murder plan involved working late every night so the guard wouldn't know what he looked like, then re-entering the office building disguised as a delivery guy.